 The Ph.D. curriculum draws on the methods of a number of disciplines, including art history, cultural studies, American studies, psychoanalytic theory, and philosophy.
 It involves intensive seminar level study in film theory, history and research methods.
 Graduates of the program have gone onto positions of academic leadership in the field.
 The Doctor of Philosophy degree is conferred for advanced studies in which the student demonstrates outstanding original scholarship.
 It signifies the student can conduct independent research and has both a broad basic knowledge of all areas of his or her field and an intensive knowledge of one field in particular.

 Over the first two years of the program, you’ll enroll in nine courses.
 In addition to the three courses listed below, a number of lectures and seminars are offered each semester in the department.
-Take a look at what courses are currently being offered.
 Additionally, you will have the option to take up to two courses in other departments within NYU.

 In your third semester, you will complete a Directed Reading in your dissertation topic area with supervision by your anticipated dissertation advisor.